kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 ---
-title: "Accessing the Whole Dataset"
+title: "Working with the Whold Dataset"
 teaching: 25
 exercises: 5
 questions: